+- Algorithmic Complexity

+- System Modeling and Performance Measurement

+- Computational Techniques for Cyber-Physical Systems

-- Algorithmic Complexity - System Modeling and Performance Measurement - Computational Techniques for Cyber-Physical Systems - Computational Techniques for Smart Service Systems - Information and Communication Technology - Applications
+- Computational Techniques for Robotics

+- Computational Techniques for Smart Service Systems

+- Information and Communication Technology

+- Applications

-Instructional Methods: Online Lectures
+Instructional Methods: Online and In-Person Lectures

 Attendance and Participation: Regular and punctual attendance is expected of all students.
 In the case of absence due to emergency (illness, death in the family, accident), religious holiday, or participation in official College functions, it is the student's responsibility to confer with the instructor about the absence and missed course work.